yzhq97/cnn-registration/README.md

 (UAV) image dataset.
 Our method outperforms four state-of-the-art methods in most scenarios.

 The paper "Multi-temporal Remote Sensing Image Registration Using Deep Convolutional Features" has been accepted by IEEE Access and is awaiting publication.
+The preprint is available at https://ieeexplore.ieee.org/document/8404075/.

 # Requirements